SyuW/1D-Schrodinger/README.md

 ![Example 1](samples/linear_potential_well.png?raw=true "Linear Potential Well")

 ## Second phase: Time evolution ##
-If the energy levels considered are smaller than the potential well depth, they are discrete, allowing us to write the time-varying state as a sum:
+If the energy levels considered are smaller than the potential well depth, they are discrete, allowing us to write the time-varying state as a sum over energy eigenstates:

 $$
   \psi(x,t) = \sum_{n}c_n(0)e^{iE_n{t}/\hbar}\phi_n(x)
 $$

-`schrodinger.py` allows you to provide coefficients of the superposition in terms of energy eigenstates.
+`schrodinger.py` allows you to provide coefficients $c_n(0)$.

 ## Third phase: GUI? ##
 In the future I intend to develop a GUI for the program instead of requiring command line input.
 I'm still trying to work out the layout of the interface.